scifi6546/glados-terminal/README.md

  ```
  text(100,"text");
  ```
- where the first number is the delay between charecters, and text is the text printed.
+ where the first number is the delay between charecters (in milliseconds), and text is the text printed.
 Inorder to print a new line a \n charecter has to be in "text"